 Considerations

-1. Creative oversight.
-While AI can realize defined objectives, human judgement is still required to set goals and constraints.
+- Creative oversight.
+While AI can realize defined objectives, human judgment is still required to set goals and constraints.
 Purely algorithmic creation risks losing what makes games meaningful.

-3. Ethics.
+- Ethics.
 As AI capabilities advance, developers must proactively assess downsides like biases creeping into algorithms.
-Guardrails aligned to human values are essential.
+Guardrails aligned with human values are essential.

 Also Read: The Future of Custom Software Development: Trends and Innovations